schemaspy/schemaspy/docs/source/configuration/databaseType.rst

 Layout
 ------

-It can contain wast amount of properties so we will break it down.
+It can contain wast amounts of properties so we will break it down.
 The Properties-file can contain instructions.

 extends